-“Coming out can be such a delicate and vulnerable process,” Beck Liatt LMSW, a psychotherapist at MyTherapyNYC, tells Bustle.
-If they’re choosing to share this with you, they’re asking for your support and love during a complicated period.
+“Coming out can be such a delicate and vulnerable process,” Beck Liatt, LMSW, a psychotherapist at MyTherapyNYC, tells Bustle.
+If they’re choosing to share this facet of their identity with you, they’re asking for your support and love during a complicated period.
 Afraid you’re going to say or do the wrong thing?
-Here's how you can help support a friend who's coming out.
+Here's how you can help support a friend who's just come out.

 What To Say When Someone Comes Out

-If your friend drops the news that they're gay casually into conversation and appears to want to minimize fuss, now is not the time to scream, draw attention to it, or throw them a party (however much you might like to).
+You’ll want to read the room when someone comes out to you.
+If your friend drops the life update that they're gay casually into the group chat and appears to want to minimize fuss, they probably don’t want you to scream, draw attention to it, or throw them a party (however much you might like to).
 An "Oh, really?
 Cool!" is all that might be required or appreciated.
 Follow their cues here.
-This is their moment, not yours.

-A lot of support during the coming-out process should center around letting them express how they're feeling and what the experience is like.
-“For many, one of the most important aspects of coming out is the ability to begin to live life authentically — as the person who they were meant to be,” Dr. Rachel O'Neill Ph.D.
+A lot of support during the coming-out process should center around letting your friend express how they're feeling and what the experience is like.
+“For many, one of the most important aspects of coming out is the ability to begin to live life authentically — as the person who they were meant to be,” Rachel O'Neill Ph.D.
 LPCC-S, a therapist with Talkspace, tells Bustle.
 “Giving your friend space to talk, to share with you what they want you to know about who they are, is perhaps the single most important strategy to support them through the coming out process.”
-Validate their identity by using the terminology they choose — gay, lesbian, queer, bi, asexual, or whatever else.
+Validate their identity by using the terminology they choose — gay, ace, queer, bi, nonbinary, or whatever else.

 Ask Sensitive Questions

-You've been involved in the intimate details of this person's identity and personal life, at a massive and sometimes very scary time.
-That's a huge honor.
-Thank them for it, and don’t tell them that they might be confused or need more time.
-Remember to keep your social boundaries in check.
-Excited or curious enquiries about their love life, sex life, how their family reacted, and other intensely private things are no-nos.
-You might be curious, but if it wouldn't be cool for straight friends, it's not cool now, either.
+You've been involved in the intimate details of this person's identity and personal life, at a momentous and sometimes very scary time.
+That's a huge honor, so thank them for it!
+But even if this is your best friend of 50 million years, remember to keep your social boundaries in check.
+Follow their lead on excited or curious enquiries about their newest crushes, how their family reacted, and other intensely private things — try not to assume they’re down to talk about it.

 Build Their Chosen Family

 If their family of origin is unsupportive of their identity, Liatt says, you can assist.
 “Help build a chosen family with them,” she says.
 “Offer to accompany them to queer events or meetups they may not feel comfortable going to alone.
-These events are where they will likely find support, mirroring, and community.
-If your friend is too shy to go alone, accompany them!”
-There are, obviously, certain bits you can't help with, but a friend at their side encouraging them might be what they need.
+These events are where they will likely find support, mirroring, and community.”
+Of course, not every LGBTQ+ hangout will be open to allies, but you can also help them find Zoom events or online meetups that might be lower pressure to attend solo.

 This article was originally published on